mackworth/cTiVo/README.md

   * Drag/drop and contextual menus for ease of use; submit, reschedule, delete all by dragging the shows.
   * Download queue for batch processing, restored on restart.
   * 'Subscriptions' to your regular shows: automatically downloading shows whenever new episodes are available.
-  * Removes commercials from downloaded shows, or marks for quick skip in player.
+  * Removes commercials from downloaded shows, or mark for quick skip in player.
   * Extracts closed caption info, adjusted for removal of commercials; adds to MPEG and creates subtitle files.
   * Generate metadata appropriate for use by tools such as pyTivo.
   * Adds episode-specific artwork from theTVDB (if available).